I am sharing on this page, my true and tried homemade golden syrup recipe that is not only easy to make but also super delicious.

 How to Check if the Syrup is Done

 If you have never made golden syrup, deciding when to remove the syrup from heat can be a bit tricky.
-This is because the syrup is very runny when it’s hot and get pretty thick once it reaches room temperature.
+This is because the syrup is very runny when it's hot and get pretty thick once it reaches room temperature.
 So, if you keep your syrup on the heat until it thickens to a honey-like consistency, you will end up with hard candy once it has cooled down.
+Try to get it off the heat before it reaches that stage.

 - One is by using a candy thermometer.
 Once the temperature reaches between 230 degrees F to 240 degrees F, you can remove it from the heat.
 If you do not have a candy thermometer, the best way to gauge if the syrup is done is by observing its color.
 Once it turns light amber, and the lemon turns transparent, remove the syrup from heat.
 Let it cool down to room temperature.